Management Notes

 Who proposed the motivation cycle?

-Motivation Cycle was proposed by Abraham Maslow.
+The motivation Cycle was proposed by Abraham Maslow.
 According to Maslow, motivation is the result of a person’s attempt to meet five basic needs: physiological, safety, social, esteem, and self-actualization.
-It has been suggested by Maslow that these needs can influence a person’s behavior by creating internal pressures.

 What factors affect the motivation cycle?